 The Bottom Line: When purchasing mineral makeup, try to find pure mineral makeup.
-Other "mineral makeup" products that contain additional ingredients may also be safe, but the key is to look for products free of pore-clogging ingredients, fragrances, and any substances that you are allergic to.
-In addition, consider avoiding makeup containing bismuth oxychloride, which causes irritation and itch in some people.
+Other "mineral makeup" products that contain additional ingredients may also be safe, but the key is to look for products free of pore-clogging ingredients, fragrances, and any substances that you may be allergic to.
+In addition, consider avoiding makeup containing bismuth oxychloride, which may cause irritation and itch in some people.

 All makeup contains some minerals, which are necessary for makeup to have color.
 Pure mineral makeup is makeup that consists only of minerals.
 In other words, true mineral makeup does not contain any fragrances, water, oils, waxes, or preservatives--just minerals.1,2

 Since pure mineral makeup only contains dry solids, it usually comes in the form of loose or pressed powders.1,2

-However, many manufacturers today use the term "mineral makeup" loosely to market a variety of products.
+However, many manufacturers today use the term "mineral makeup" to market a variety of products.
 For example, some liquid foundations are labeled "mineral," but in addition to minerals, they also contain water, silicone oils, plant extracts, and fragrances.
 In other words, some so-called mineral makeup products are not that different from conventional makeup.

 Any makeup product that contains water, which includes most liquid makeups, must also contain preservatives to prevent bacteria and mold from growing in the water.3 So anytime you see a liquid makeup product labeled "mineral," keep in mind that it is not pure mineral makeup.